 - Container volume: 4.35 million TEU in Savannah alone

 - Deepwater terminals: Garden City terminal (1200 acres), Ocean terminal (200 acres)

 - Primary goods: Automobiles, heavy machinery, agricultural products

 3. New York Port and New Jersey Port

-With 72 percent of all first ports of calls going to the New York and New Jersey ports, it is one of the largest sea ports in USA established on the East Coast.
+With 72 per cent of all first ports of calls going to the New York and New Jersey ports, it is one of the largest seaports in the USA established on the East Coast.
 The port, which includes waterways in the New York-New Jersey Estuary, contains two foreign trade zones.

 - Container volume: 7.4 million TEUs